Click on any of the photos or names below to learn more about the individuals that work at Milestone Financial Associates.

 We’ve since added another little one to our crew.
 Emma was born in 2019 in a much different fashion.
 She arrived to the sound of Prince’s “Party like it’s 1999” and wow was that a leading indicator!
 She can go 0-60 in 0.21 seconds!

-Now, as the firm’s chief investment officer, I get to spend every day relating to our clients – understanding their goals, building the best portfolios to achieve them, and monitoring their investments so they can be free from financial anxiety.
-I also lead the investment committee at Milestone which is focused on providing the highest quality investments to our clients and monitoring markets to determine when changes are necessary.
+Now, as the firm’s chief investment officer, I get to spend every day relating to our clients – understanding their goals, seeking to build the best portfolios to achieve them, and monitoring their investments to alleviate their financial anxiety.
+I also lead the investment committee at Milestone, which is focused on providing the highest quality investments to our clients and monitoring markets to determine when changes are necessary.

 For most people, their investments are represented by confusing terms with numbers on paper.
 My favorite part of our planning process is bringing life to those numbers so clients can confidently enjoy the opportunities and freedom their investments can provide.
 Whether you are already working with a financial advisor or have been doing it yourself for 30 years and need help, I know you’ll find our approach to be down-to-earth and eye-opening.
 Beginning a new relationship can be intimidating, but don’t let the start stop you!